DVD of 2005, 2007 Worm Shows

 The 2005 and 2007 Worm Shows plus the parody movies: 90 minutes of hilarity!

 The DVD combines the 2005 and 2007 Worm Shows, plus the parody videos shown at the 2007 Show.
+It has been superseded by the 'Trilogy' DVD, containing the 2005, 2007 and 2009 shows.
 How do you get one?
 The discs are free, just email Morris (mmaduro@ucr.edu).
-Further miscellaneous information about the DVD and shows appears below. - M. Maduro, 7-10-07
+Further miscellaneous information about the DVD appears below. - M. Maduro, 7-10-07

 Titles on the DVD.